 Town councils act as sounding boards for local opinion, though the range of services and amenities provided varies enormously between the Councils.
 They often work with local voluntary organisations, other tiers of local government and other agencies.
 Other authorities may, and in the case of planning must if requested to do so, consult the parish who are the layer of government closest to the electors and represent their local interests.
 The most immediate concerns of the council are to provide a safe, welcoming local environment and promote community identity.

 Finedon Town Council has 13 Members, elected together for a four year term.
 The next scheduled election will be held in May 2021.
+Following that, the next set of elections are due to be held in May 2025, with elections on every fourth year after that.

 The Parish Clerk